-Employers are required to verify the identity and employment eligibility of all their workers who were hired after November 6, 1986, by completing Form I-9, Employment Eligibility Verification at the time of hire.
-U.S. Citizenship and Immigration Services (USCIS), in the Department of Homeland Security (DHS), publishes the Form I-9 and accompanying guidance.
-Some employers use E-Verify, an electronic system that compares a worker’s Form I-9 information with government databases to verify employment eligibility.
+Employers verify each worker's identity and employment eligibility by completing the Form I-9, Employment Eligibility Verification at the time of hire.
+U.S. Citizenship and Immigration Services (USCIS), in the Department of Homeland Security (DHS), publishes the Form I-9 and accompanying instructions.
+Some employers also use E-Verify, an electronic system that compares a worker’s Form I-9 information with government databases to verify employment eligibility.

 Federal law requires employers to follow Form I-9 and E-Verify rules consistently, regardless of an employee's citizenship, immigration status, or national origin.
 This anti-discrimination law is found at 8 U.S.C. § 1324b.
 The regulations for this law are at 28 C.F.R.
 Part 44.